 London with kids

 You have already covered the classics – from the Tower to the dinosaurs of the Natural History Museum via feeding countless squirrels on the way.
 What else to do with kids in London?
 Here are a few ideas.
+Teenagers?
+We have cool London tips this way.

-Also have a look at our weekly post on what do this week-end in London!
-Online on Wednesdays.
+Also have a look at our weekly post on what do this week-end in London! online on Wednesdays.

 2- First time in London?
 Try BB’s afternoon tea aboard a vintage double decker – 3 experiences in 1: treats, views and travel in time!